khkim3/khkim3.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Kihyun, a 4th-year PhD student in MIT EECS.
-My research focuses on developing intelligent decision-making systems in a data-driven way, with an emphasis on **reinforcement learning** (e.g., reward learning, imitation learning) and **control theory** (e.g., stochastic optimal control, distributionally robust control).
+I'm Kihyun, a 5th-year PhD student in MIT EECS.
+My research focuses on developing intelligent decision-making systems (or AI agents) in a data-driven way, with an emphasis on **reinforcement learning** (e.g., reward learning, imitation learning) and **control theory** (e.g., stochastic optimal control, distributionally robust control).

-Recently, I have been exploring **preference learning** (e.g., RLHF, DPO) to align decision-making systems, particularly LLMs, with diverse human behaviors and preferences.
+Recently, I have been exploring **preference-based RL** (e.g., RLHF, DPO) to align decision-making systems, particularly LLMs, with diverse human behaviors and preferences.

 I am affiliated with MIT LIDS and am fortunate to be co-advised by *Prof. Asuman Ozdaglar* and *Prof. Pablo Parrilo*.
 Before joining MIT, I worked with *Prof. Insoon Yang* at Seoul National University, where I had the wonderful opportunity to deepen my theoretical background.